TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 - Memory-efficient streaming for large files

 ### Deployment
-- Single executable with embedded dependencies
+- Single executable with embedded dependencies for direct download distribution
-- Automatic update checking
-- MSI installer with proper Windows integration
+- Fully portable application design (no installation required, runs from any location)
+- GitHub releases with compiled binaries and source code bundles
+- Self-contained deployment with all dependencies included (.NET runtime embedded)
+- Support for USB drives, network shares, and removable media
+- Zero registry footprint and no system modifications
+- Portable configuration and data storage relative to application directory

 ### Documentation & Knowledge Management
 - **Comprehensive API Documentation**: OpenAPI 3.0 specification with interactive examples